Crucifixion Fetish

 Overview

-Crucifixion fetish, sometimes labelled staurophilia, denotes a paraphilic interest in sexual arousal tied to crucifixion imagery, crosses and crucifixes, or staged, simulated crucifixion scenarios.
-It sits at the meeting point of two threads in catalogues of unusual sexual interests: the religious or sacred-object paraphilias, and the bound, exposed, suffering figure that runs through bondage and BDSM imagery.
-The clinical label is thinly attested, and the interest is among the rarest documented, surfacing chiefly in expansive reference lists rather than in any primary research or diagnostic manual.
+Crucifixion fetish, sometimes labelled staurophilia, is a paraphilic interest in sexual arousal tied to crucifixion imagery, crosses and crucifixes, or staged, simulated crucifixion scenarios.
+It sits where two threads in the catalogues of unusual sexual interests meet: the religious or sacred-object paraphilias on one side, and on the other the bound, exposed, suffering figure that runs through bondage and BDSM imagery.
+The clinical label is barely attested, and the interest is among the rarest anyone has bothered to name, surfacing in expansive reference lists rather than in primary research or any diagnostic manual.
+What follows sets out the term, the lineage it borrows from, how the interest is expressed, and the safety and ethical questions it raises.

 History & origins